-At least 45-days in advance of the protocol expiration (researcher’s stated end date), a Progress Report form will need to be submitted to RCS.
-The Progress Report will serve to either close the protocol or may be used to request a revised project end date.
-Researchers are required to submit this form when the study is closed.
+At least 45-days in advance of the protocol expiration, a Continuing Review Application or Progress Report Application will need to be submitted to RCS.
+For studies that do not require Continuing Review, the Progress Report will be used to request a revised project end date.
+All researchers are required to submit a Study Closure Application when the study is closed.

 Reminder of Principal Investigator Responsibilities and Study Closure

 Even when continuing review is not required for a project, the Principal Investigator must adhere to the ethical principles of the responsible conduct of research.
 This includes but is not limited to:

 - Being familiar with and adhering to the Principal Investigator Responsibilities

 - Submit amendments for study changes

 - Close the study once it ends, or when personal identifiers are removed from the data/biospecimens and all codes and keys are destroyed